What's New at AUT

 A few highlights of AUT's recent milestones

-- AUT is among the world’s best universities assessed by QS World University Rankings with an overall position in the top 5% and five-star ratings for Teaching, Graduate Employability, Internationalisation, Access and Facilities.
+- AUT is among the world’s best universities assessed by QS World University Rankings with an overall four star rating, and five-star ratings for Teaching, Employability, Internationalisation, Access and Facilities.

 - Ministry of Education figures show that from 2006 to 2013, AUT was responsible for well over half – 57% – of the total growth in degree EFTS (equivalent full-time students) across New Zealand’s university sector.